mlflow/mlflow/docs/source/models.rst

 * :py:func:`build_image <mlflow.azureml.build_image>` registers an MLflow model with an existing Azure ML workspace and builds an Azure ML container image for deployment to AKS and ACI.
-The `Azure ML SDK`_ is required in order to use this function.
+The `Azure ML SDK`_ is required in order to use this function. **The Azure ML SDK requires Python 3.
+It cannot be installed with earlier versions of Python.**

   .. _Azure ML SDK: https://docs.microsoft.com/en-us/python/api/overview/azure/ml/intro?view=azure-ml-py